sait-wbdv/fall-2021/src/assignments/dsgn270/design/assignment-2.md

 ## Submission Instructions
 You will be writing this assignment in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet):
 1. Write your  in a text file using valid markdown syntax.
-2. Save your file with the name `dsgn270-a2.md`.
-3. Create a repo called `dsgn270-a2` and upload your assignment as a `README.md` document in this repo.
+2. Create a [Gist](https://gist.github.com/) with a description of `DSGN 270 - Assignment 2` and upload your assignment as a `README.md` document in this Gist.
+3. Separately, save your file with the name `dsgn270-a2.md` and ZIP it.
-4. Zip your file and upload it to the dropbox on Brightspace.
-Include a link to your repo as comment on your upload.
+4. Upload your ZIP to the dropbox on Brightspace.
+Include a link to your Gist as comment on your submission.

+Marks will be deducted for improperly submitted assignments